My Bloody Valentine 1981 Review

 Review by Luisito Joaquín González

-And so finally the slasher ‘Holy Grail’ has been re-discovered and after thirty years of patience, we can finally see the almost-complete version of this hugely popular early-eighties genre piece.
+And so… the slasher ‘Holy Grail’ has been re-discovered and after thirty years of patience, we can finally see the almost-complete version of this hugely popular early-eighties genre piece.

 A small mining town in Canada has become famous over the years after a maniacal ex-miner went on a killing spree in the early sixties.
 He was the only survivor from a fatal accident on Valentine’s night that stole the lives of numerous workers and left him having to survive by feeding on the corpses of his colleagues.
 Harry Warden murdered the supervisors that he considered responsible for the tragedy and stuffed their hearts into candy boxes to remind the townsfolk that their incompetence should never be forgiven.
 Twenty years later and the town is preparing for its first Valentine’s dance since the gruesome massacre, but it seems that it is not only the decorations and romantic spirit that has returned.
 As a mutilated heart is sent to the local Sheriff with a gruesome warning that there will be more murders, it seems apparent that Harry Warden has come back once again….

-It can also lay claim to arguably the best arsenal of marketable gimmicks ever to be included in a single splatter feature and if the authentic calendar date doesn’t induce your interest, then it’s impossible to resist the excellent guise for the maniacal killer and the creepy mine location.
-The gas mask adds an extra dimension to the killer’s essential clichéd heavy breath and the pickaxe makes for an exquisite tool for gory slaughter.
+It can also lay claim to arguably the best arsenal of marketable gimmicks ever to be included in a single splatter feature.
+If the authentic calendar date doesn’t get you interested, then it’s impossible to resist the excellent guise for the maniacal killer and the creepy mine location.
+Warden’s gas mask adds an extra dimension to the killer’s essential clichéd heavy breath and a pickaxe makes for an exquisite tool for gory slaughter.
 You can almost visualise the director’s smile upon witnessing for the first time the awesome sight of his bogeyman strolling through the dimly-lighted shaft and stalking his intended victims.
 In terms of slasher visualisations, it’s pure poetry-in-motion and Mihalka understandably milks the possibilities.
-On top of that you have the killer’s calling card, which was a slasher trait that disappointingly disappeared from the genre just after 1981.
+On top of that you have the killer’s calling card, which was a slasher trademark that disappointingly disappeared from the genre just after 1981.
 Graduation Day had a stopwatch, The Prowler had a rose, Curtains had that creepy doll but I liked this one the best.
-This maniac puts the hearts of his victims in valentine decorated boxes and pencils a corny rhyme, such as: ‘From the heart comes a warning filled with cheer, remember what happened as the 14th draws near ‘.
+This maniac puts the hearts of his deceased victims in valentine decorated boxes and pencils a riddle, such as: ‘From the heart comes a warning filled with cheer, remember what happened as the 14th draws near’.
 I agree, it’s cheesy as hell, but sets a nice tone for the feature.

 The movie began filming in September 1980, but the set designer took the time to make sure that everything was decked out in hearts and banners and they made things look like it actually was Valentine’s Day.
 Mihalka makes good use of the spooky mine as a setting and most of the murders are imaginative and well thought out.
-In one scene a victim is trapped in a room where miner’s uniforms are dropping from rails and surrounding her.
-In her panic she tries to find a way out of the claustrophobic confinement (all courtesy of the imaginative killer), before bumping into a costume that actually has the murderer in it.
-If that isn’t bad enough, he kills her in a most gruesome fashion.
+In one scene, a young lass is trapped in a room where miner’s uniforms are dropping from rails and surrounding her.
+In her panic she tries to find a way out of the claustrophobic confinement (all courtesy of the imaginative killer), but she bumps into a costume with the maniac in it.
+If that isn’t bad enough, he goes on to slaughter her in a most gruesome fashion.
 (One of the best kill scenes – ever!)

 A great uncut trailer for this feature…

-You only need to take a brief look at this site to see that I am an avid ‘slasher-fanatic’, but My Bloody Valentine has never been amongst my favourites.
+You only need to take a brief look at this site to see that I’m a slasher fan, but My Bloody Valentine has never been amongst my favourites.
 I often wondered how the movie could have even been considered to be better than the likes of Intruder, The Prowler or even Curtains, because to me it felt like I wasn’t watching the vision that Mihalka had initially intended.
-Now, with most of the gore intact, the film feels ‘complete’ and in its entirety it is a completely different concept.
+Now, with most of the gore intact, the film feels ‘complete’ and in its entirety it is a totally different concept.
 Despite popular belief, there were many early slashers that were stylishly produced and genuinely strong entries to the horror catalogue.
 My Bloody Valentine is one such feature and it’s well-deserving of its legion of admirers.